Highlights of part I – Macro Fundamentals

 Full interview at Business Insider:

-If you notice the title of the article, there is a mention to the “World’s Most Important Chart”, this chart is displayed below.
+If you notice in the title of the article, there is a mention to the “World’s Most Important Chart”, this chart is displayed below.

 the government deficit equals exactly the private sector surplus + the foreign surplus.